Chemical Mixtures and Solutions

 Solutions

-- Medicine: Drug formulation and delivery
+- Medicine: Drug formulation and delivery (e.g., intravenous solutions, oral medications).

-- Chemistry: Reactions and analysis
+- Chemistry: Reactions and analysis (e.g., preparing reactants, conducting titrations).

-- Industry: Cleaning agents and solvents
+- Industry: Cleaning agents, solvents, and electroplating.

 Mixtures

-- Pharmaceuticals: Suspensions and emulsions
+- Pharmaceuticals: Suspensions and emulsions.

-- Food industry: Blending and mixing
+- Food industry: Blending ingredients, creating homogenous mixtures.

-- Construction: Cement and concrete
+- Construction: Cement and concrete.

 Conclusion